By Rebecca Murray

 When you identify the individual you are looking for, there may be several pairs of numbers next to his name.
 For example, if I am looking for Fabien Caron, I will look under ‘C’ to find his name, and will then see that the pair of numbers next to his name is 5, 309.
 The second number indicates the page of the index where we will find the relevant entry, and the first number indicates the line number on that page.

 We can scroll ahead on the same microfilm reel to find the general index for the same time period.
 The fifth line of page 309 does indeed refer to Fabien Caron, and provides us with further information that will allow us to identify the actual certificate: liber 2, folio 117, 5th September 1845.

-We can now perform a search of the archival database for RG68 and file number 2.
+We can now perform a search Collection Search for RG68 and file number 2.
 By filtering our search results for those from the 1840s we can quickly identify RG68 volume 211, file 2, “Commissions – Branch Pilots” (1838 – 1867) as the relevant source.
 This volume is available on digitized microfilm reel C-3950.
 Folio (page) 117 is where we will find the entry for Fabien Caron’s certification.

 If you think Library and Archives Canada might hold this type of record for one of your ancestors, give this method a try!
 You never know what you might find.